aisingapore/TagUI/README.md

 wait|time in milliseconds|wait for some time
 check|condition to check **&#124;** text if true **&#124;** text if false|check condition and print result frame|frame name **&#124;** subframe name if any|next step in frame/subframe

-- XPath is robust for identification and used to check for a particular webpage element
-- XPath is checked in following order of priority full-xpath, id, name, class, title, text()

 <br>